usrme/website/src/pages/tils/you-can-improve-how-to-diff-json.md

 -}
 ```

-Okay, so it looks like some of the keys under `address` moved around and the value for `address.city` changed, but were `phone` and `address` really removed?
+Okay, so it looks like some of the keys under `address` moved around and the value for `address.city` changed, but were `phone` and `website` really removed?
 Something doesn't feel right about that.
 Looking at the file confirms the suspicions:

 ```json
 {